The College Coquette: Plot

-When Betty learns of Doris's whereabouts, she rushes to intervene.
+When Betty learns of Doris' whereabouts, she rushes to intervene.
 She finds her roommate intoxicated and refusing to leave Tom's side.
 To protect Doris from disgrace, Betty takes a bold course: she deliberately flirts with Tom herself, drawing his attention away from Doris.
 Humiliated and heartbroken, Doris slips away and goes home.

 The next day, still dazed, Doris visits Tom's home.
 There she overhears him laughing with Betty, boasting that he had only been stringing Doris along and never cared for her.
 Shattered by this revelation, Doris takes her own life—falling to her death down an elevator shaft.

-To protect Doris's reputation and spare her family, Betty publicly takes the blame, declaring that it was she, not Doris, who had been carrying on with Tom and broken her roommate's heart.
+To protect Doris' reputation and spare her family, Betty publicly takes the blame, declaring that it was she, not Doris, who had been carrying on with Tom and broken her roommate's heart.
 Branded a coquette and dismissed from college, Betty suffers the scorn of both classmates and the man she loves.
 Coach Porter, believing she is nothing more than a reckless flirt, swears never to see her again.

-Tom, guilty over Doris's death, finally admits the truth to Porter—that it was his callous behavior, not Betty's, that destroyed the girl.
+Tom, guilty over Doris' death, finally admits the truth to Porter—that it was his callous behavior, not Betty's, that destroyed the girl.
 Realizing Betty's noble sacrifice, Porter rushes to her side.
 He begs forgiveness for doubting her and asks her to be his wife.
 For Betty, once a playful flirt, the moment is one of vindication and redemption: her selfless act has cost her reputation, but won her lasting love.